AWTom/FLUX.1-pro-cheatsheet/README.md

-# FLUX.1-pro-cheatsheet
+# FLUX.1 [pro] cheatsheet

-A collection of what FLUX.1 [pro] generates when prompted with "Style of [artist name]" for nearly a thousand artists.
-Hosted with Cloudflare Pages, using R2 for image storage, and using a Worker for Cloudflare Image Optimization.
+A collection of what FLUX.1 [pro] generates when prompted with "Style of [artist name]" for 904 artists.
+Hosted with Cloudflare Pages, using R2 for image storage, and Cloudflare Image Optimization.

-## Description
+## About the text-to-image model

 Released on August 1st, 2024, FLUX.1 [pro] is the top-performing of three text-to-image models released by <a href="https://blackforestlabs.ai/">Black Forest Labs</a> in their debut announcement.
 It features a leap forward from previous models in prompt adherence and image composition.